 We are currently seeking a skilled and experienced Installation Technician to assist with museum-quality art handling for the installation and de-installation of exhibitions.
 Our ideal candidate has a passion for art, experience with all technical aspects of installing multi-disciplinary exhibitions and audio-visual equipment, and excellent communication skills.
 If this describes you, we would love to hear from you!

 Reporting to: Head of Installations & Facilities

-Type of Employment: Casual employment (hours of work based around exhibition needs).
-This is a bargaining unit position and a member of OPSEU
+Type of Employment: Casual employment (availability and hours of worked strictly based around exhibition needs) This is a bargaining unit position and a member of OPSEU

 Location: Toronto, on-site work